luigiselmi/datascience/datasets.md

 Open Data Sets
 ==============
-A list of websites that provide data sets about science, economics and finance from Italy, Europe and the US.
+A list of websites that provide data sets about science, economics and finance from Italy, Europe, the US, and intergovernmental organizations such as WHO, WMO, OECD, IMF and others.

 * Energy
     * European Union